-Left untreated, OHS often results in right-sided heart failure1, pulmonary hypertension1 and polyglobulia,2 contributing to substantial morbidity and probable early mortality.
-1 So it’s important to recognize OHS in your patients and get them treated.
+Left untreated, OHS often results in right-sided heart failure,1 pulmonary hypertension1 and polyglobulia,2 contributing to substantial morbidity and probable early mortality.1 So it’s important to recognise OHS in your patients and get them treated.

-a) Obese patients who continue to feel sleepy during the day and suffer from headaches even after being treated with continuous positive airway pressure (CPAP) therapy for their OSA.
-These patients may even show a low apnea–hypopnea index (AHI).
+- Obese patients who continue to feel sleepy during the day and suffer from headaches even after being treated with continuous positive airway pressure (CPAP) therapy for their OSA.
+These patients may even show a low apnoea–hypopnoea index (AHI).

-c) Dyspnea on exertion, since patients with OSA alone generally do not develop dyspnea on exertion.
+- Dyspnoea on exertion, since patients with OSA alone generally do not develop dyspnoea on exertion.

 The absence of an alternative cause of hypoventilation is an important criterion for the diagnosis of OHS.

 OHS is defined as chronic daytime hypercapnia in obese patients after ruling out any other ...